 b.
 Course Requirements

-In addition to the CDCP seminar series, students are required to complete a core course in community development.
-The UCS 1000, Community Development: Theory and Practice course is designed to provide an overview of the theory and practice of community development, including an historical review, an examination of contemporary issues and debates, theories of social change, methodological considerations, and examples of current CD initiatives.
+In addition to the CSCD seminar series, students are required to complete a core course in community development.
+UCS1000H Community Development theory and practice course is designed to provide an overview of the theory and practice of community development, including an historical review, an examination of contemporary issues and debates, theories of social change, methodological considerations, and examples of current CD initiatives.

-The required core course, UCS 1000, is offered on Tuesday evenings in the winter term: January to April, and Professor Hulchanski (Social Work) is the instructor.
+The required core course, UCS1000H, is offered on Tuesday evenings in the winter term: January to April, and Professor Poland (Public Health) is the instructor.

-Core Course: Students are required to complete a core half course in community development, UCS 1000, Community Development: Theory and Practice.
+Core Course: Students are required to complete a core half course in community development, UCS1000H Community Development.

 Program length: While students are encouraged to take part in the program during both years of study (where applicable), there is the option to join in the second year of their program of study as long as all other requirements are completed.

-Applications will be received up to the Program’s enrolment limit, which may occur prior to the due date for applications.
+Applications will be received up to the Specialization’s enrolment limit, which may occur prior to the due date for applications.
 Application requirements are described below.

-1. Prior to applying for admission to the Community Development Collaborative specialization, students must be accepted by and registered in a Masters program in one of the participating graduate units at the University of Toronto (see text box in item 3 above).
+Prior to applying for admission to the Community Development Collaborative Specialization, students must be accepted by and registered in a Master’s program in one of the participating graduate units at the University of Toronto (see text box in item 3 above).

 NOTE: students from other non-participating graduate units may also apply using a Non-Standard Collaborative Specialization Enrolment form.

-Electronic submissions are preferred and should be sent to blake.poland[at]utoronto.ca with “CDCP Application” in the subject line.
+Electronic submissions are preferred (ideally with all required items in a single PDF file), and should be sent to the CSCD Director with “CSCD Application” in the subject line.

 All applicants will be notified by email regarding the outcome of their application.
 An initial program orientation meeting will convene students in early October to introduce everyone to the program.